djdt/spcal/docs/source/tools.rst

 When one standard is used, the :term:`ionic response` is taken as the mean value of the data, :numref:`ionic response example`.
 When two or more are used, a calibration curve is created, with the :term:`ionic response` taken as the slope of that curve.

-Ideally a blank and several dissolved standards are analysed, covering the range of signal produced by nanoparticles in the sample.
+Ideally a blank and several dissolved standards are analysed, covering the range of signal produced by nano-particles in the sample.
 In practice, a blank and one standard are usually sufficient.
 As the :term:`ionic response` will change day-to-day with instrument conditions so should be determined every run.